kenoss/command-chain/README.md

 and `sequential-command.el`, allows one to use multiple commands on one key like `C-l` in Emacs default.

-`smartchr.el`, porting of `smartchr` on vim, provides different insertions for pressing one key multiple times.
+`smartchr.el`, a porting of `smartchr` on vim, provides different insertions for pressing one key multiple times.
 `sequential-command.el` execute different commands with buffer and point unchanged.